Embedder

 Overview

-Migrations are the work everyone avoids.
-A vendor changes a product line, an RTOS goes EOL, a part hits a 52-week lead time, a new chip shows up that's 30% cheaper at scale.
-The technical answer is “port the firmware,” and the team answer is usually “we'll get to it next quarter,” for many quarters.
-Embedder shrinks the migration to something you actually do.
+Migrations are the work everyone puts off.
+A vendor reshuffles a product line, an RTOS hits end-of-life, a part climbs to a 52-week lead time, or a new chip shows up that's 30% cheaper at scale.
+The technical answer is always the same, “port the firmware,” and the team's answer is usually “next quarter,” quarter after quarter.
+Embedder shrinks the port down to something a team will actually sit down and do.

 The migration tax